DecisionVis/deltamoea/doc/api.md

 with the objectives, constraints, and tagalongs resulting from evaluation.

-An `Individual` is defined as follows:
+The `Individual` type is defined as follows:

 ```
 Individual = namedtuple("Individual", (